revaturelabs/interviewquestions/InterviewSpecificQuestions/Microservices/Microservices.md

 </details>

 ---
-12. What do you know about Service Discovery in Microservices?
+12.What do you know about Service Discovery in Microservices?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)